Yegiyan/Rabbit-Terminal-Theme-for-Visual-Studio/README.md

 # Prerequisites

-A color theme inspired by Bisqwit's THAT text editor.
-This has mostly been tested on Visual Studio 2017 though it works properly for 2019.
+A color theme inspired by Bisqwit's THAT text editor for Visual Studio 2019.
+I recommend using the Terminal Vector font provided for that nice command prompt feel.

 To install this theme, you first need to install the Color Theme Editor:
 -------